-Category Metric Name Metric Definition and Type Web, Volume A Dage Impression cont to a valid browser of a result of an Automated Page Impression A Page Impression sent to a valid browser as a result of an automatic process initiated by the site.
+Category and Type Metric Name Metric Definition Web, Volume Automated Page Impression A Page Impression sent to a valid browser as a result of an automatic process initiated by the site.
 Guidance available Web, Volume Mobile Format Impression A Page Impression delivered in a format optimised for use on a smartphone or similarly capable handheld device.
 Guidance available Web, Volume PDF Impression A file, or combination of files, containing PDF content, sent to a valid browser as a result of that browser's request being received by the server.
 Web, Volume Search The first Page Impression sent to a valid browser as a result of that browser's search request being received by the server.
 Guidance available Web, Volume Referral In A Page Impression representing an arrival at a property by a valid browser from another identifiable property.
 Guidance available Web, Volume Email Referral In A Page Impression representing an arrival at a website by a valid User from a hyperlink embedded in an email.